Your programme is made up of credits, the total differs on programme to programme.

 Cognitive development: Piaget and Vygotsky Lifespan Development: Considering age-related challenges

-Lectures will provide the framework for introducing core concepts in developmental and social psychology.
-During the session students will be encouraged to interact with each other through the use of discussion exercises and short group tasks.
+Lectures will provide the framework for introducing core concepts in developmental psychology.
+During the session students will be encouraged to interact with each other through the use of discussion exercises and short tasks.
 Video footage of studies will be used to show research in practice and to demonstrate theoretical aspects.
-Question and Answer sessions will be included in each lecture, and will be related to the lecture materials.
-Students will be given hand-outs in the lectures which are to be completed both during the session and in their own time answers will be discussed in sessions and these will also help to provide a revision aid for students, Lectures will included PowerPoint presentation and oral commentary.
+There will be Question and Answer sessions related to the lecture materials.
+There will be hand-outs which are to be completed both during the session and in their own time.
+These will help to provide a revision aid for students.
+Lectures will include PowerPoint presentation and oral commentary.
 Private and self-study, using the recommended text will provide further depth of understanding.

 The format of resits will be determined by the Board of Examiners

-The PC exam will involve students answering a series of multiple choice questions and/or short answer questions.
-At the introductory level of developmental and social psychology, it is essential for students to have a broad knowledge base upon which they develop deeper insight and understanding of psychological research in the subsequent stages of the degree.
+The Digital exam will involve students answering a series of multiple choice questions.
+At the introductory level of developmental, it is essential for students to have a broad knowledge base upon which they develop deeper insight and understanding of psychological research in the subsequent stages of the degree.
 The exam has therefore been designed to assess students for their breadth of understanding of the course material, but also a certain level of depth.

 FMS Schools offering Semester One modules available as ‘Study Abroad’ will, where required, provide an alternative assessment time for examinations that take place after the Christmas vacation.
 Coursework with submissions dates after the Christmas vacation will either be submitted at an earlier date or at the same time remotely.